-- In the fall of 1975, Charles is known to have committed his first murders; Most of his murders in Thailand were of his followers who threatened Charles that they would expose him.
-On October 15, 1975, Charles’ first victim Teresa Knowlton’s (a Seattle woman) body, bearing floral bikini, was found drowned on the shores of the Gulf of Thailand near Pattaya City.
-It was believed that Teresa’s death was a case of accidental drowning, but after the autopsy, Teresa’s death cause was reported to be a murder.
+- In the fall of 1975, Charles is known to have committed his first murder; most of his murders in Thailand were of his followers who threatened Charles that they would expose him.
+On October 15, 1975, Charles’ first victim Teresa Knowlton’s (a Seattle woman) body, bearing a floral bikini, was found drowned on the shores of the Gulf of Thailand near Pattaya City.
+It was believed that Teresa’s death was a case of accidental drowning, but after the autopsy, Teresa’s death cause was reported to be murder.

 - On December 18, 1975, Marie and Sobhraj used Henk Bintanja and Cornelia Hemker’s passports to escape from Thailand and enter Nepal, where they murdered Canadian Laurent Carrière and American Connie Bronzic (also, Laddie DuParr and Annabella Tremont, according to some sources) between December 21 and 22 in 1975 in Kathmandu.
 Their dead bodies were found in a field near Kathmandu.

-- Marie and Charles took Laurenta and Connie’s passport to come back to Thailand from where they had to escape soon because some of Charles’ followers had reported him.
+- Marie and Charles took Laurent and Connie’s passport to come back to Thailand from where they had to escape soon because some of Charles’ followers had reported him.

-- Charles and Marie then came to Bombay, India, where they murdered Israeli scholar Avoni Jacob for his passportport.
+- Charles and Marie then came to Bombay, India, where they murdered Israeli scholar Avoni Jacob for his passport.
 Marie, with Charles and his right hand Ajay Chowdhury, went to Singapore, then to India, back to Thailand (in March 1976), and finally landed in Malaysia.
-In Malaysia, Ajay Chowdhury to tasked with collecting gems.
-He then handled the gems to Charles, which was the last time that he was ever seen as his remains were never found.
+In Malaysia, Ajay Chowdhury was tasked to collect gems.
+He then handed the gems to Charles, which was the last time that he was ever seen as his remains were never found.